The sesamoids are two pea-shaped bones found in the ball of the foot, underneath the big toe joint. These small bones have two big jobs to do.

 Other Sesamoid Injuries of the Foot

 This is an injury of the soft tissue surrounding the big toe joint.
 It usually occurs when the big toe joint is extended beyond its normal range.
+Football players, soccer players, dancers, and gymnasts are most at risk for this injury.
 Turf toe causes immediate, sharp pain and swelling.
 It usually affects the entire big toe joint and limits the motion of the toe.
-Turf toe may result in an injury to the soft tissue attached to the sesamoid or a fracture of the sesamoid.
 Sometimes a “pop” is felt at the moment of injury.

 A fracture (break) in a sesamoid bone can be either acute or chronic.